imaximix/structure-interpretation-programs/Chapter1.md

 As *Processes* evolve they manipulate abstract things called **Data**.
 Their evolution is directed by a pattern of rules called a **Program**.
 *People create programs to direct processes*

+Why Lisp?
+Because *Procedures as Data*
+Above and beyond these considerations, programming in Lisp is great fun.